Know and understand how to play rugby and feel at home in a rugby game. Basics of starting, attacking and defending. Know what is going on, enjoy it.

 You play on a rugby field and the laws of the game specify every detail about it.
 Knowing the layout will help you understand the game.

-So, start here on how to play rugby with an easy introduction to some rules through an explanation of the field.
+So, start here on how you play, with an easy introduction to some rules through an explanation of the field.

 There will be few times when you need to run the length of the field.